wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Changing the fields displayed in a visualization_

-1. In the "Visualizations" panel, click the **Map Visualization** icon and observe how the table visualization changes to an interactive map that includes proportionally sized map elements (the green circles) representing the number of customers in different countries.
+1. In the "Visualizations" panel, click the **Map** icon and observe how the table visualization changes to an interactive map that includes proportionally sized map elements (the green circles) representing the number of customers in different countries.
 The customer counts come from the Count of Rows field.
-Now hover the mouse cursor over one of the green circles in the map visualization to display a tooltip containing information about the number of customers in that country.
+Now hover the mouse cursor over one of the green circles in the map to display a tooltip containing information about the number of customers in that country.

 	![Changing a table to a map](Images/portal-change-to-map.png)